Valid/chess/README.md

 # Chess
-A very simple ReactJS-based chess game containing only a bishop and a ~~horse~~ rook.
+A very simple ReactJS-based chess game containing only a bishop and a ~~horse~~ knight.

 This project serves as a code sample.
 The specifications are as follows: